 - Preheat your oven to 425˚F.

-- Add the olive oil, taco seasoning, paprika, and pepper to a large bowl and mix to combine.
+- Add the avocado oil, taco seasoning, paprika, and pepper to a large bowl and mix to combine.
 Set aside.

 *Click here for the Homemade Taco Seasoning Recipe or substitute 1/2 tbsp chili powder, 1/4 tsp cumin, 1/8 tsp onion powder, 1/8 tsp garlic powder, 1/8 tsp red pepper flakes, 1/8 tsp pepper, and a dash of cayenne pepper.